 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 Why we love it: Boulder’s Left Hand Trail isn’t too long, too steep, or too far away.
-In other words, it is just right for a weekday excursion.
+In other words, it’s just right for a weekday excursion.

-When to go: This year-round trail can be muddy during the shoulder seasons, so its recommended during fall (for the golden hues as well)
+When to go: This year-round trail can be muddy during the shoulder seasons, so it’s recommended during early fall (for the golden hues as well)

 Dogs: Allowed on a leash

 I have an uncanny ability to overschedule my weeks.
 This past one was filled with meeting deadlines, painting my home office, putting up my garden’s bounty, and so on.
 While I crossed plenty of stuff off my to-do list, I didn’t have time to unwind.
 So, bright and early on Monday morning, I headed for Left Hand Trail near Boulder for a little “me time.”

 I know the area so well—having passed by it so many times on U.S. 36 en route to Rocky Mountain National Park or Lyons—that I affectionately call it the “dead zone,” for its terrible cell service.
 Still, I’d never stopped for a quick hike, which was a mistake because this pretty little 2.8-mile (one way) trail skirts a private reservoir and links up to a network of Boulder Valley Ranch trails.
 The short-grass prairie—which, in places, is overrun with chirping prairie dogs—is stunning during any season.
 Right now, though, the golden hues make the trees surrounding the water look especially stunning.
 (There is a grandfatherly cottonwood about 0.7-miles from the trailhead that is a photographer’s dream.)